Azure/azure-powershell/src/Blueprint/Blueprint/help/Publish-AzBlueprint.md

 ```

 ## DESCRIPTION
-Publish a new version of a blueprint.
+Publish a new version of a blueprint definition.

 ## EXAMPLES